-If you see the string under the tongue (extending down the throat) or protruding from the anus, it is important to never pull the string.
-This can make the damage much worse as the string "accordions up" the gastrointestinal tract, possibly tearing fragile tissue and causing a deadly infection.
+If you see the string under your cat's tongue (extending down the throat) or protruding from the anus, it's important to never pull the string.
+This can make the damage much worse as the string may "accordion up" the gastrointestinal tract, and pulling it could possible tearing fragile tissue and cause a deadly infection.

-If your cat is passing the string from its anus and has no concerning symptoms, you can clip the string with scissors so it is shorter.
-While nature may take its course, it is best to see your veterinarian for a quick check.
+If your cat is passing the string from its anus and has no concerning symptoms, you can clip the string with scissors so it's shorter.
+While nature may take its course, it's best to see your veterinarian for a quick check.
 This is a case of "an ounce of prevention is worth a pound of cure."

 The vet will start with a physical exam and palpation, and that may be all that's needed.
 If there's any question about the presence of a foreign object, she may perform additional diagnostic procedures, such as X-rays or blood work.
 In the event of complications or if your cat is unlikely to pass the string on its own, the vet may need to perform an endoscopy, which is a non-surgical procedure to explore the digestive tract (under anesthesia), or surgery.
 The endoscopy offers a real-time view of the string and can determine the next steps.
 It would usually be the first step prior to surgery.